Bluemangoo/Pingpong/README.md

 - Download archive file from [release](https://github.com/cloudflare/pingora), and unpack it somewhere.
 - Modify the config file.
 - Run with `pingpong -c /path/to/pingpong.toml`.
-If config location isn't specified, Pingpong will use `./config/pingpong.toml` based on executable's path.
+If config location isn't specified, Pingpong will use `./config/pingpong.toml` based on executable's path, or `/etc/pingpong/pingpong.toml`.

 ## Commandline Arguments